Fairgrounds Collection Event

 Items NOT accepted at the event: latex paint, tires, computers, radioactive waste and commercial waste.
 Latex paint is not accepted because it is not hazardous.
 It is water-based and can safely disposed of by being dried out.
 Remove the lid and let the paint completely dry.
 Tulsa residents can place 2 cans of dry paint next to regular residential trash for pick up.

 While you can take batteries, oil, and antifreeze to the Fairgrounds Pollutant Collection, there’s no need to wait in line if this is all you have.
-These products, along with recyclables such as paper, plastic, glass and aluminum, can be taken seven days a week to one of the area M.e.t. recycling centers.
+These products, along with recyclables such as paper, plastic, glass and aluminum, can be taken seven days a week to one of our Recycling Centers.